egbertbouman/APKfetch/README.md

                         Google password
   --androidid ANDROIDID, -a ANDROIDID
                         AndroidID
+  --version VERSION, -v VERSION
-  --version, -v         Only get the current version-code of the app --package PACKAGE, -k PACKAGE
+                        Download a specific version of the app --package PACKAGE, -k PACKAGE
                         Package name of the app
 ```